jammer-sysops/adbusters-website-2025/src/content/articles/o-people-of-palestine.md

 featuredImage: "/images/articles/marwan-1.jpg"
 ---

-Marwan Barghouti:&nbsp;Palestine's Mandela Political Prisoner of Israel‍
+Marwan Barghouti: Palestine's Mandela Political Prisoner of Israel‍

 You, a people "in love with life," as Darwish put it, have shown you are not afraid to die defending your homes and family and honor.